yhat/donkey_kong/README.md

         and any custom variables you have.

     send <template_name>:
-        Prompts the user for the template name, from email address, from name, to email address, to name, subject, and any variables that get passed to the template.
-Then sends the template.
+        Prompts the user for the template name, from email address, from name, to email address(es), subject, and any variables that get passed to the template.
+        Then it sends the template.
 ```